epi2me-labs/wf-single-cell/docs/quickstart.md

 **Workflow outputs**

 The pipeline output will be written to a directory defined by ``--out_dir``.
-For each sample specifed in the `single_cell-sample_sheet`  an output folder is created containing the results:
+For each sample specifed in the `single_cell-sample_sheet`  an output folder is created containing the results.

 The most useful outputs of the pipeline are likely: